-gain_dBi = normalize_gain ( i_element, gain ) Calling object Single object Description Normalizes all patterns to their gain Input i_element A list of elements for which the normalization is done.
+$gain_dBi = normalize_gain (i_element, gain)$ Calling object Single object Description Normalizes all patt erns to their gain Input i_element A list of elements for which the normalization is done.
 Default: All elements gain The gain that should be set in the pattern.
-If this variable is not given, the gain is calculated from the pattern Output gain_dBi Normalized gain of the antenna rotate_pattern ( deg, rotaxis, i-elemer nt, usage ) Calling object Single object Description Rotates antenna pa atterns 'element_position order to freely desi rovides the option to assemble array antennas out of single elements.
-By setting the 2 property of an array object, elements can be placed at different coordinates.
-In gn arbitrary array configurations, however, elements often need to be rotated (e.g. 45° crosspolarized array out of single dipoles).
+If this variable is not given, the gain is calculated from the pattern Output gain_dBi Normalized gain of the antenna rotate_pattern (deg, rotaxis, i_element, usage) Calling object Single object Description Rotates antenna patterns Pattern rotation pr covides the option to assemble array antennas out of single elements.
+By setting the 'element_position ' property of an array object, elements can be placed at different coordinates.
+In order to freely desi gn arbitrary array configurations, however, elements often need to be rotated (e.g. to assemble a $+/-$ 45° crosspolarized array out of single dipoles).
 This functionality is provided here.
-Input deg rotaxis i_element usage The rotation angle in [degrees] ranging from -180° to 180° The rotation axis specified by the character 'x','y', or 'z'.
-The element indices for which the rotation is done.
-If no element index is given, the rotation is done for all elements in the array.
-The optional parameter 'usage' can limit the rotation procedure either to the pattern or polarization.
-Possible values are: • 0: Rotate both (pattern+polarization) - default • 1: Rotate only pattern • 2: Rotate only polarization

-$mse = set\grid$ ( azimuth_grid, elevation on_grid ) Calling object Single object Description Sets a new grid for Sets a new grid for azimuth and elevation and interpolates the pattern This function replaces the properties 'azimuth_grid' and 'elevation_grid' of the antenna object with the given values and interpolates the antenna patterns to the new grid.
-Input azimuth_grid Azimuth angles in [rad] were samples of the field patterns are provided.
-The field patterns are given in spherical coordinates.
-This variable provides the azimuth sampling angles in radians ranging from $-\pi$ to $\pi$ . elevation_grid Elevation angles in [rad] were samples of the field patterns are provided The field patterns are given in spherical coordinates.
-This variable provides the elevation sampling angles in radians ranging from $-\frac{\pi}{2}$ (downwards) to $\frac{\pi}{2}$ (upwards). use_interpolate Switch to enable (1, default) or disable (0) the antenna pattern interpolation.
-Output mse The mean-square error in [dB] that is achieved when interpolating the array antenna with the new grid back to the original grid.
+Input deg The rotation angle in [degrees] ranging from -180° to 180° rotaxis The rotation axis specified by the string 'x','y', 'z', or 'xyz'.
+In case of 'xyz', three rotations are performed: one around the 'x' axis, followed by one around the 'y' axis and around the 'z' axis.
+In this case, the input 'deg' must be a 3-element vector containing the 3 rotation angles. i_element The element indices for which the rotation is done.
+If no element index is given, the rotation is done for all elements in the array. usage The optional parameter 'usage' can limit the rotation procedure either to the pattern or polarization.
+Possible values are: • 0: Rotate both (pattern+polarization) - default • 1: Rotate only pattern • 2: Rotate only polarization • 3: Same as (0), but without grid interpolation mse = set_grid (azimuth_grid, elevation_grid, use_interpolate) Calling object Single object Description Sets a new grid for azimuth and elevation and interpolates the pattern This function replaces the properties 'azimuth_grid' and 'elevation_grid' of the antenna object with the given values an a interpolates the antenna patterns to the new grid.
+Input azimuth_grid Azimuth angles in [rad] were samples of the field patterns are provided The field patterns are given in spherical coordinates.
+This variable provides the azimuth sampling angles in radians ranging from $-\pi$ to π . elevation_grid Elevation angles in [rad] were samples of the field patterns are provided The field patterns are given in spherical coordinates.
+This variable provides the elevation sampling angles in radians ranging from $-\frac{\pi}{2}$ (downwards) to $\frac{\pi}{2}$ (upwards). use_interpolate Switch to enable $(1, default)$ or disable (0) the antenna pattern interpolation.
+Output mse The mean-square error in [dB] that is achieved when interpolating the array an- tenna with the new grid back to the original grid.
 Larger values are better.
 Values close to zero or below zero indicate that that pattern sampling interval is too low to reconstruct the phases of the original pattern.
 The pattern has become useless.